 - Negotiation – Is your current cable TV provider willing to negotiate and lower your rate or add in other perks to keep you as a customer?

 - Sports – This is often a big one when deciding whether to cut the cord.
 If you’re a big sports fan, you may find that keeping your cable TV plan is the best option.
+Although, many streaming services now offer the ability to watch major sports teams play.

 - Viewing habits – If you actually use your cable TV subscription regularly or simply enjoy channel flipping, it may be worth keeping cable.